The L1 Visa: What You Need To Know

 The L1 visa is the best choice if you are limited to an E or L visa (i.e. if you don’t want to invest half a million or more into the EB5 Green Card program).
 The catch is that you must have run an operation in a foreign country for a year and intend to keep on running it.
 For some people, this may not be an option.
 If this is not possible, an E-2 treaty investor visa may be the better choice.
 Feel free to give us a call at (877) 233-4684 if you’re unsure which visa to pursue.
 On the other hand, the L-1 visa is wonderful for nationals from countries that do not have a treaty (of navigation, friendship, and commerce) with us and therefore do not qualify for an E2.

 The L-1 intracompany transferee visa is one of the hardest to win, if not the hardest because it leads to a Green Card very easily compared to the other methods.
-It only takes about a year after you get your L1 visa to get a Green Card; others wait 6-8 years with a job offer, have to place ads to show they are the most qualifies, and more.
-But Our law firm has been handling L-1 visas for 27 years and we are fully equipped to handle your case.
+It only takes about a year after you get your L1 visa to get a Green Card; others wait 6-8 years with a job offer, have to place ads to show they are the most qualified, and more.
+But Our law firm has been handling L-1 visas for 34 years and we are fully equipped to handle your case.
 We are a business law firm as well as an immigration firm, so we understand the difficulties you may be facing.

-The L-1 intracompany transferee visa allows upper-level management employees, as well as owners who direct the company (executives) to open a new office or location for their company in the United States or transfer to an already existing location.
+The L-1 intracompany transferee visa allows upper-level management employees, as well as workers and owners who direct the company (executives) to open a new office or location for their company in the United States or transfer to an already existing location.
 The office or location in the United States can be a branch, subsidiary, or affiliate.
 “Affiliate” means the new location needs a commonality of ownership with the original office.
 As long as you own 51% of the company abroad and the company in the US, you may qualify as an affiliate.
-Essentially, you could own a software consulting firm in Toronto or a Fish n Chips restaurant in West London, open something else such as a franchise in the US, and the two of them may be completely unrelated.
-As long as you owned both businesses, you would qualify for the L-1 intracompany transferee visa.
+Essentially, you could own a software consulting firm in Toronto or a Fish n Chips restaurant in West London, open something else such as a franchise in the US, and the two of them may be completely unrelated; as long as you owned both businesses, you would qualify for the L-1 intracompany transferee visa.